-Spanish mezzo-soprano Nancy Fabiola Herrera enjoyed great successes this past December at the Metropolitan Opera as Herodias in Salome where “she stole the show with her full voice that cut the orchestra” and as Fenena in Nabucco.
+Spanish mezzo-soprano Nancy Fabiola Herrera had her debut at the Colon Buenos Aires as Isabella in their new L’Italiana to great success just recently!
+She enjoyed great successes last year at the Metropolitan Opera as Herodias in Salome where “she stole the show with her full voice that cut the orchestra” and as Fenena in Nabucco.
 Prior to her engagements at the Met, she began the 2016-17 season at the Teatro de la Zarzuela in Madrid as Cecilia in Las Golondrinas, a role which she just reprised in February at Teatro Compoamor in Oviedo.
 Other highlights of 2016 included a very auspicious role debut of Eboli in Don Carlo at Teatro de Canal in Madrid and her much anticipated debut at the Tchaikovsky Concert Hall in Moscow as Sara in Roberto Devereux.
 She brought her critically acclaimed interpretation of Salud in La Vida Breve to the Cincinnati Symphony (“[She] inhabited her role with passion and fiery emotion; …the pain of her betrayal was palpable and she communicated with a powerful voice, able to soar over the full orchestra with ease.”) and subsequently added the Gran Teatro Nacional in Lima, Peru, to the long list of theaters where she has performed her signature role of Carmen.

 Early 2015 found Ms. Herrera in Menorca where she triumphed as “the perfect Carmen.”
 She also appeared in Sochi, Russia in a gala concert performance of the same opera.
 Just prior she had returned to Ópera de Oviedo as Dalila in a new production where she garnered wonderful reviews as “a sensual and powerful Dalila, demonstrating the rich nuances of such a multifaceted role, offering a second act to be remembered.”
 Calendar year 2015 ended with Ms. Herrera returning to the Met to reprise Maddelena (Rigoletto) which she had sung in their new production that premiered in 2013.